jf87/scalable_web_systems/README.md

 # Scalability of Web Systems in Go

 This workshop is accompanying the "Scalability of Web Systems" course offered at the IT University of Copenhagen.
-Each session consist of of (1) a talk introducing the general concept and the Go specific parts and (2) a hands-on part that is guided by written instructions.
+Each session consists of (1) a talk introducing the general concept and the Go specific parts and (2) a hands-on (exercise) part that is guided by written instructions and individual support by the teachers.

+**Feel free to make Pull requests if you find some errors, missing things etc...**

 ## Sessions